ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**

 `--destination`, `-d`
 :   The name of the app or job resource that you want to receive events; for example, `myapp`.
 If needed, use the `--path` option to further qualify an app destination.
-This value is required.
+This value is *required*.

 `-n`, `--name`
 :   The name of the cron event subscription.
 Use a name that is unique within the project.